shenhab/YamlCV/README.md

 ### - *NIX System Engineer in [Link Data Center](http://www.linkdatacenter.net/)
->**Description:** Provide Server Administration, doing some proofs of concepts and benchmarking to help the leadership planing and designing for projects.
+>**Description:** Provide Server Administration, doing some proofs of concepts and bench-marking to help the leadership planing and designing for projects.
 >After that I implement the projects based on the leadership decisions.
 >
 >**Achievements:**
 >1.
 Changed the company hosting solution to use NginX instead of Apache.
 >2.
-Used Lsyncd (RSync Deamon) to cerate a distributed media hosting solution instead of using NAS or SAN solutions to avoid single points of failure and high costs.
+Used Lsyncd (RSync Deamon) to create a distributed media hosting solution instead of using NAS or SAN solutions to avoid single points of failure and high costs.
 >3.
-Created Bash script to automatically migrate DNS Zones from Windows DNS servers into Bind in a project to migrate the compnies customers' nameservers to Linux.
+Created Bash script to automatically migrate DNS Zones from Windows DNS servers into Bind in a project to migrate the companies customers' name servers to Linux.
 >4.
 Created bash scripts to monitor the Lsyncd service, and trigger an alarm in case of any failure.
 >5.
 Setup a highly available MySQL “Active-Active” Binary log replication to provide high availability for the database and avoid slow performance of the synchronous replication systems.
 >6.
 Learned how to integrate different services together to produce highly available, scalable, and high performing solutions.